 Please note this is a sample structure only and is not to be used for enrolment purposes.
 To enrol, please refer to the information provided to you by Federation University for your individual program structure or view our enrolment information page.

 To view current subject information and cost, click on the individual subject name below, or click here to view current subject information and cost for ALL subjects.

 This program includes prescribed professional practice placements of 1000hours.
 Students may be required to undertake such placements away from the Gippsland or Ballarat campuses, at their own expense (Note: health professional programs generally involve extensive professional or clinical placements).

-Year 12 studies or equivalent - English: Units 3 and 4, a study score of at least 25 in any English.
+Units 3 and 4, a study score of at least 30 in English.

-This course uses an applicant's entire academic record as part of its selection considerations.
+The course uses the ATAR as part of its selection considerations.